solilius/confessbook/README.md

     * (no square brackets of course...)
 * copy the _"access_token"_ and That's the Access Token we will use.
 ##### 4. Mongo DB
-&emsp; If you don't have a MongoDB ready, you can get one for free [here](https://www.mongodb.com/atlas-signup-from-mlab?).
+If you don't have a MongoDB ready, you can get one for free [here](https://www.mongodb.com/atlas-signup-from-mlab?).
 * sign up, create a free cluster, choose Cloud Provider & Region.
 * after the cluster is created (1-3 minutes) click _connect_ on you new cluster (Clusrter0 probably).
 * on _Whitelist a connection IP address_ choose _Add a Different IP Address_, insert 0.0.0.0 and click _Add IP Address_